 Our carers in Bury come from all walks of life.
 You don't need any qualifications or experience, you just need to be willing to share your home or your time and want to make a real difference to someone's life.

 Our team will give you full training and support every step of the way, to make sure that you get the help you need to help someone to .
 It's a paid role and you can choose to support people for short breaks or long-term placements in your home, or just for a few hours of day support either every day, or a few days each week depending on the person's needs and your commitments.
-We take great care to match carers with compatible customers, so that everyone gets the most out of the scheme.
+We take great care to match you with compatible people, so that everyone gets the most out of the scheme.

 You must be a Bury resident to be a Bury Shared Lives carer.